Haiti's healthcare dilemma

 Our vision is a self-sustaining, Haitian owned-and-operated regional medical center that will remain for generations.

 Since 2016, with your help, each month brings us closer to that goal.
-Our clinic delivers full primary care to 30,000 of Haiti's most vulnerable rural poor, while mobile clinics see up to 200 of the hardest-to-reach patients each month.
+Our clinic, Centre de Santé Union de Grand-Gosier (CSUG), delivers full primary care and 24/7 emergency care to 30,000 of Haiti's most vulnerable rural poor.
+Mobile clinics and home visits by community health workers see up to 200 of the hardest-to-reach patients each month, including mothers and babies.
+We hired a midwife in March 2020 and now have 24/7 maternity services.
 We've trained medical staff to perform women's cervical cancer screening and treatment throughout the southeast.
-We offer vaccines and family planning.
-And in 2018 we won our first grants to take on hypertension and and cancer in extreme rural settings.
+We offer vaccines, family planning and detection and trea And in 2018 we won our first grants to take on hypertension and female cancer detection and treatment in extreme rural settings.